loucimj/SearchOLX/README.md

 ## Synopsis

-This is an example to show how to do a simple search with an OLX service.
+This is an example to show how to do a simple search to an OLX service.
 The project is based on SwiftyJSON, AlamofireImage and Alamofire libraries.

 The application looks something like this: